-PERSONAL CARE II, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE
+PERSONAL CARE, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE

-- iii.
-For SCDDSN participants: The delivery of services and units provided must be in accordance with the Authorization.
-The provider will maintain daily logs reflecting the PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite, and CS Respite services provided by the aides for the participants and the actual amount of time expended for the service.
-The daily logs must be initialed daily by the participant or family member and the aide, and must be signed weekly by the participant or family member and signed with original signature (signature stamps are not acceptable), and dated by the supervisor at least once every two (2) weeks.
-Daily logs must be filed in the participant's record within thirty (30) days of service delivery.
-Daily logs must be made available to SCDHHS/SCDDSN upon request. - iv.
+- i.
+Task sheets/Daily logs can include multiple services on the same sheet as long as the services can be easily identified, and tasks performed can be distinguished.
+For example, if a participant receives PCPC and PC services, both can be documented on the same sheet if each service can be easily identified. - ii.
 All active participant records must contain at least two (2) years of documentation to include task sheets, service plans, supervisory visit documentation, any complaints, etc. Per Medicaid policy all records must be retained for at least five (5) years.
 Active records must contain all service authorizations, CLTC Service Plans (for SCDHHS participants), Right to Complain documentation, Advanced Directives documentation, Task Sheets and Supervisory Visit Documentation. - e.
 For SCDHHS (CLTC) participants: For all instances in which a participant did not receive an authorized daily service, providers must indicate on the Electronic Visit Verification (EVV) System website the reason why the service was not delivered.
 The provider must do this both when the provider was unable to complete the visit and when the participant was not available to receive the visit.
 For each week in which there are missed visits, the provider must indicate the reason on the website by the close of business the following week.
-A missed visit report is not required for SCDDSN/HASCI/IDRD/CS participants. - f.
+A missed visit report is not required for SCDDSN/HASCI/IDRD/CS/PCSC participants.. - f.
 Whenever two (2) consecutive attempted or missed visits occur, the local SCDHHS/SCDDSN office must be notified.
 An attempted visit is when the aide arrives at the home and is unable to provide the assigned tasks because the participant is not at home or refuses services.
 A missed visit is when the provider is unable to provide the authorized service.
 These instances must be documented in the participant's record as well as in the Electronic Visit Verification (EVV) System for CLTC participants. - 6.
 Providers must adhere to all Electronic Visit Verification (EVV) System and Phoenix policies and procedures as indicated in the Phoenix EVV Provider User Guidelines, which can be obtained from the Phoenix Provider portal (https://providers.phoenix.scdhhs.gov/) in the Help section.

-PERSONAL CARE II, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE
+PERSONAL CARE, HASCI ATTENDANT CARE, HASCI RESPITE, ID/RD RESPITE AND CS RESPITE

-F. Children's Personal Care Requirements
+C. Children's Personal Care Requirements

-The requirements listed in this section are in addition to the requirements as listed in this scope for PC II services.
+The requirements listed in this section are in addition to the requirements as listed in this scope for PCPC services.
 Children's PC services are reimbursable when the following conditions are met:

 - 1. Child is under age 21

-- 2. Provided in the participant's place of residence
+- Provided in the participant's place of residence/and or in the community

-- 3. Authorized by SCDHHS/SCDDSN
+- Authorized by SCDHHS/SCDDSN